melezhik/sparrowdo/README.md

 Ssh mode supports synchronizing local file repositories with master and target host using rsync.
 It extremely useful if for some reason you can't use http based repositories:

     $ sparrowdo --sync=/tmp/repo --host=192.168.0.1 # rsync local repository /tmp/repo to target host
-    # and use it within there
+    # and use it within target host

 Read [Sparrow6 documentation](https://github.com/melezhik/Sparrow6/blob/master/documentation/repository.md)
-on task repositories.
+to know more about Sparrow6 repositories.

 # Sparrowdo files anatomy